DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-assigning-applications-to-users.md

 If no one is assigned to the application then we show a default message and a change link.

-### Assigning users to an application

-When changing who is assigned to an application, we display an alphabetical list of users within the signed in users organisation.

-The signed in user is displayed at the top of the list with “(you)” appended to their name for easy identification and self-assignment.

-If the list of options contains duplicate names, we include an email address hint to make it easier to choose the right name.

-After submitting the form, the user is returned to the section of the application details which they came from.
-For example if they were looking at the timeline then they will be returned to the timeline.

-A success message is displayed on the application details page.

 ## Other considerations

 We considered some changes which were not implemented.

-- Separating the checkboxes by organisation.
-We decided not to do this because only 24% of users are linked to 2 or more organisations and we differentiate users by email address.
+We want to learn more through research about whether they're needed.

+### Showing the organisations which users belong to

+For the assignment page we considered either:

+- separating the checkboxes by organisation
+- giving the email address of all users

+We decided not to do this because we think that the signed in user will be looking for a specific person to assign the application to.

+It's possible to do this in a single alphabetical list of names without email addresses (except where a name appears more than once).

+We intend to explore this in research, to find out whether participants need to be able to browse for users to assign applications to.
+In that case it may be useful for them to know which organisation each user belongs to.

-- Assigning many applications to many users.
-This was not implemented in this iteration as we could not establish a need for it.
+### Assigning many applications to many users

+We have not implemented ‘bulk’ assignment in this iteration as we have not established a need for it.

-- Assigning applications to users outside the organisation or to users without access to Manage.
-This was not implemented in this iteration as we wanted to learn more from research before implementing something more complex.
+### Assigning applications to people outside the organisation

+This could include assigning to:

+- a user in the partner organisation for the application (for example the accredited body, if the signed in user belongs to the training provider)
+- a user in any other organisation which uses the service
+- someone who does not use the service

+ One or more of these could be part of a future iteration.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({